 The User Guide also discusses some particular scenarios for using formulas and functions.
 See the following topics for details, including step-by-step instructions for replicating the use-case.

-1. Open F.A.C.E.: Configure Sites
+1. Open Configure Sites (FACE)

-2. View the calculated channel
+2. View the Calculated Channel

 - Use the Choose Site dropdown list to select the site that contains the calculated channel.